CFPAOrg/Minecraft-Mod-Language-Package/projects/1.21/assets/applied-energistics-2-wireless-terminals/ae2wtlib/ae2guide/ae2wtlib/wireless_terminals.md

 and combined into a <ItemLink id="ae2wtlib:wireless_universal_terminal" />.

-Like AE2's <ItemLink id="ae2:wireless_terminal" />, it can be accessed using a Keybind and be put in a curio slot (if any mod implementing the curio api is installed)
+Like AE2's <ItemLink id="ae2:wireless_terminal" />, it can be accessed using a Keybind and be put in a curio slot (if any mod implementing the curio api is installed.)

+Wireless Terminals can also be linked like a normal <ItemLink id="ae2:wireless_terminal" />, using a <ItemLink id="ae2:wireless_access_point" />

 ## Wireless Universal Terminal